What Size Spinning Reel Should I Use? (1000, 2500, 3000, 4000, 5000 Explained)

 Final Takeaway

-Choosing the right spinning reel size doesn’t have to be complicated.
+Choosing the right spinning reel size does not have to be complicated.

 For most anglers: